gwaidan/metro-modular/ColonelMIDI/readme.md

 -fix incorrect port labelling on LED side of board

-<b>v0.12 (first publication):</b>
+<b>v0.12 (first source publication):</b>

--use "spare" gates in input-side LED drivers for "belt and braces" buffering of 6N137 optocoupler outputs
+-use "spare" gates in input-side LED drivers for "belt and braces" buffering of 6N137 optocoupler outputs;

+-add 10u SMT cap on Vcc line near MCU